Modified release tablets

 If you take too much (overdose)

-If someone takes an overdose they may become drowsy, tired, confused, lack muscle
+Symptoms of an overdose may include becoming drowsy, tired, confused, lack muscle

 tone, have cold or clammy skin, have constricted pupils, have a very low blood pressure